 Based on available data, the RQ for this material is < 1.
-No further assessment is necessary.
+No additional assessment is necessary.

-The RIFM PNEC is 0.4970 μ g/L. The revised PEC/PNECs for EU and NA are <1; therefore, the material does not present a risk to the aquatic environment at the current reported VoU.
+The RIFM PNEC is $0.03642~\mu g/L$.
+The revised PEC/PNECs for EU and NA are not applicable.
+The material was cleared at the screening-level; therefore, it does not present a risk to the aquatic environment at the current reported VoU.